darekf77/taon/docs/FRAMEWORK.md

 }
 ```

-## Taon subscribers
+### Taon subscribers

-Injectable (service like) classes for subscribing to
+Injectable classes for subscribing to
 entity events (just like in subscribers in https://typeorm.io/listeners-and-subscribers)

 ```ts